Direct Kubernetes Access

-Convox provides an API proxy to Kubernetes that runs on your Rack which allows you to grant availability to the underlying system, whilst delegating per-user access to Kubernetes.
-This is actually a lot easier and more manageable than providing direct Kubernetes credentials to the developers in your team!
+Convox provides an API proxy to Kubernetes that runs on your Rack, allowing you to grant access to the underlying system while delegating per-user access to Kubernetes.
+This is easier and more manageable than providing direct Kubernetes credentials to every developer on your team.

 $ convox switch myrack